cahirwpz/mimiker/wiki/docs/structure.md

 ### What's the purpose?

-To help kernel programmers in crafting coherent readable and clean code that easily intergrates with our codebase.
-That means documenting interfaces, coding conventions, rules to make successfull commits and useful code reviews.
+To help kernel programmers in crafting coherent readable and clean code that easily integrates with our codebase.
+That means documenting interfaces, coding conventions, rules to make successful commits and useful code reviews.
 This includes the lowest level of in-source code documentation.

 ### In what form is it?